bigyanse/system-design/60DaysofLearning.md

 - Disadvantages of replication(Both master-slave and master-master)
     - Potential for data loss if master fails before any new written data can be replicated to other nodes
     - Writes are replayed to the read replicas.
 If there are lot of writes, the read replicas can get bogged down with replaying writes and can't do as many reads
-    - The more read slaves, the more you have to replicate, which leads to greater replication lag
+    - The more read slaves, the more we have to replicate, which leads to greater replication lag
     - On some systems, writing to the master can spawn multiple threads to write in parallel, whereas read replicas only support writing sequentilally with a single thread
     - Replication adds more hardware and additional complexity